 Four Common Cyber Attacks on Small Businesses

-Did you know that during any given second, 3.5 new cybersecurity threats arise?
-Small businesses are often the target.
+Did you know that during any given second, 52% of breaches in 2020 were caused by malicious attacks?
+Small businesses are often the target, especially with the recent digital shift due to COVID-19.
 Here are the most common types of attacks on small businesses.

 Malware is a broad term for malicious software that’s designed to gain access or cause damage to a device, typically with the purpose of stealing data such as personal information and credit card numbers.
 There are several types of malware small business owners should know about: adware, spyware, and Trojan horses.